 There are many ways to gather feedback about our own work and skills.
-Here I want to introduce a very simple yet structured practice that can be done in any environment without any specialized tool.
+Here I want to introduce a form of 360 feedback that is very simple yet structured and can be done in any environment without any specialized tool.

 I usually suggest to run this kind of feedback gathering at least once or twice a year but no more than four times.
 If you’ve never done it, I’d highly advise to give it a try.

 The first step is to identify who you want feedback from.
 This step can vary a lot depending on your role, the kind of organization you work with, and your goal.

 Here you should identify who you’d like feedback from.
 This shouldn’t be just your team (regardless if you’re part of one or leading them), but a cross section of people you have worked with.
 I’d run through these categories, in order:

 - Your team — these are usually the people closest to you, and are more likely to give you more precise feedback.
 If you manage a large team, this includes all first level reports, but can include everyone beyond that too.

 - Your boss — essential to get a higher-level perspective of how you’re doing.

 - Your peers — these are people anywhere in the company, but that you recognize close to you in term of skills, background, or even just you resonated with them when you worked together.